gary-archer/oauth.cloudnative.base/3-kind-external-storage/README.md

 ## Persistent Volumes

 The cluster creation now overrides KIND's default storage class to use the host computer.\
-MySQL data and Wordpress files are stored under the `/tmp/hostpath-provisioner` folder:
+MySQL data and Wordpress files are stored under the `/tmp/hostpath-provisioner` folder.\
 You can recreate the whole cluster without data loss.